Red Thomas: Baseball career

 "Red Thomas ... center fielder with the Hens, who had a fling ... in the National league last season, when he was sold to the Chicago Cubs, had more to do with the victory than any other member of [the Henryetta] crew.
 Red was at bat five times and drove out a home run, three bagger, two singles, scored three runs and drove in two others.
 In addition to this, he made six nice catches in deep center field....
 [After] a relief hurler [was called in] in the seventh inning and ... allowed but one hit ...
 'Red' Thomas decided to connect for his home run....
 It remained for Mickey Hughes, recent member of the Midget brigade, to start the trouble.
 The little guardian ... who went to Henryetta when Foster came here as manager of the Midgets, opened the first inning with a hard blow to center field for three bases.
 'Red' Thomas followed with a single, scoring Hughes.
 Thomas proceeded to steal second base and, when Daniels singled, he came home on the play.
 Springfield evened the score in their half of the first inning....
 Things went along very smooth until the fourth inning when Henryetta again took a one-run lead.
 Shortstop Viveros hit for two bases and scored....
 The visitors staged their one grand and glorious rally in the fifth inning.
 Because of his rather ambitious three-bagger in the first inning, Hughes was given free transportation to first base.
 'Red' Thomas again came to his rescue, this time with a three-bagger, sending the little St. Louis Irishman home.
 Henninger hit to Grimm, Thomas coming home on the play.
 Daniels singled and went to second on an infield out.
 Viveros singled, scoring Daniels.
 Thomas drove out a horn run in the seventh inning to make the final Hen score."

 Despite that success, Thomas ultimately only batted .270 during his shortened season with the Henryetta Hens.
 Returning to the team for another season in 1923, he faced new turmoil when that team folded and his contract was sold to the minor league team in Okmulgee, where he had played earlier in his career.
 Even though he hit .315 there, he was traded to the minor league team in Augusta, Georgia as part of a five-player deal, but still found no job security.
 After working his way through a series of Southern League teams, including the Asheville Tourists and Atlanta Crackers, he returned home to Fremont, Ohio in the 1930s, and resumed his semi-professional career with the Industrial League.

 Death and interment

-Red Thomas was preceded in death by his wife, Marie (1902-1950), on February 27, 1950.
-He was sixty-three years old when he died twelve years later in Fremont, Ohio on March 21, 1962.
-He and his wife are buried at the Lindsey Cemetery in Lindsey, Ohio.
+Thomas's wife, Marie (b.1902) died on February 27, 1950.
+Thomas died twelve years later in Fremont, Ohio on March 21, 1962, aged 63.
+They are buried at the Lindsey Cemetery in Lindsey, Ohio.